VMBlakelock/bouquetnblooms/README.md

 ### Strategy

 - Bouquet'N'Blooms is an e commerce website.
 It allows users to purchase flowers.
-- The site features one required payment by the user, that is then dispensed by the retailer.
+- The site features one required payment by the user, the product is then dispensed by the retailer.
-- Initially the site was to have a main feature of a 'subcription' page where users could register for a monthly subscription thus having fresh flowers delivered monthly after a one0time payment.
+- Initially the site was to have a main feature of a 'subscription' page where users could register for a monthly subscription thus having fresh flowers delivered monthly after a one-time payment.
 - The site features the 3 core languages of web development HTML, CSS and Javascript, as well as Python and uses Django.
-- The project uses an 'sqlite' database.
+- The project uses an 'sqlite' database initially, and it was hoped a postgress database via heroku.
 - There is a clear brand to the site that draws users and entices further interaction.
 - Users who discover Bouquet'N'Blooms, love flowers and are excited to use the site and order.
 - Bouquet'N'Blooms has the potential to become an excellent revenue generating business site.